fabfreund/mmc_R_gendiv/README.md

 Code by F. Freund ([U. Hohenheim](http://evoplant.uni-hohenheim.de/people/freund/)) and A. Siri-Jégousse ([IIMAS, UNAM Mexico City](http://sigma.iimas.unam.mx/arno/))

-The repository includes sample code we used for our manuscript "Distinguishing coalescent models - which statistics matter most?", available on biorxiv <https://www.biorxiv.org/content/10.1101/679498v2>.
+The repository includes sample code we used for our manuscript "The impact of genetic diversity statistics on model selection between coalescents" (2020), Computational Statistics & Data Analysis, in press <https://www.sciencedirect.com/science/article/abs/pii/S0167947320301468>.
+A preprint (differently named, essentially identical paper) is available at <https://www.biorxiv.org/content/10.1101/679498v2>.
 See folder distpaper_res.

 We thank [Bjarki Eldon (Museum für Naturkunde, Berlin)](http://page.math.tu-berlin.de/~eldon/index.html) for allowing us to share his code here for computing the expected branch lengths for Kingman's n-coalescent with exponential growth (see README in folder general_scripts).